Bogdanp/dramatiq/docs/source/guide.rst

 it as the global broker as early as possible during your program's execution::

-  import dramatiq
+  import remoulade

-  from dramatiq.brokers.rabbitmq import RabbitmqBroker
+  from remoulade.brokers.rabbitmq import RabbitmqBroker

   rabbitmq_broker = RabbitmqBroker(host="rabbitmq")
-  dramatiq.set_broker(rabbitmq_broker)
+  remoulade.set_broker(rabbitmq_broker)

 Redis Broker
 ^^^^^^^^^^^^

-To use Dramatiq with the Redis broker, create an instance of it and set it as the global broker as early as possible during your program’s execution::
+To use Remoulade with the Redis broker, create an instance of it and set it as the global broker as early as possible during your program’s execution::

-  import dramatiq
+  import remoulade

-  from dramatiq.brokers.redis import RedisBroker
+  from remoulade.brokers.redis import RedisBroker

   redis_broker = RedisBroker(host="redis", port=6537)
-  dramatiq.set_broker(redis_broker)
+  remoulade.set_broker(redis_broker)

 Unit Testing
 ------------

-Dramatiq provides a |StubBroker| that can be used in unit tests so you don't have to have a running RabbitMQ or Redis instance in order to run your tests.
+Remoulade provides a |StubBroker| that can be used in unit tests so you don't have to have a running RabbitMQ or Redis instance in order to run your tests.
 My recommendation is to use it in conjunction with `pytest fixtures`_: